 Other professionals in the dementia care world will tell you, "Well, you can tell a 'therapeutic lie' or a 'fiblet,' but you can't actually lie," or, "You can only do X but you can't do Y unless..."

 That's pretty confusing, and I think that many professionals are underestimating how intelligent their audience actually is.

 - Throw out the word “lying.”
 Getting hung up on this word will only stress you out.
 You’re not lying when you’re finding out where their reality is and then going there.

 - We are living in THEIR reality.
 Just because it’s not true for us, doesn’t mean it’s not true for them.
 Who are we to say what is true?

 - When someone asks you a direct question, find out what they believe the answer is, and then do that.
 “Where do you think she is?” is a great example.
 Check out the webinar replay link I included earlier in this blog post for more on this.

 - You don’t need to get creative and “make something up out of the blue,” but you do need to be able to “yes, and” your loved one with dementia.
 Agree and then add on.

 - Using phrases like “therapeutic lying” or “white lies” or “fiblets” only confuses caregivers further.
 No one wants to feel like they’re lying.

 I think there's more to dementia care than just "redirect, distract, validate."
-And I think we can all learn to embrace someone else’s reality.
+And I think we can all learn to Embrace Their Reality™.

 Still not sold on this concept?
 Still thinking, “But how is this different from other dementia care philosophies?”
 Watch one of my webinar replays here for an even more in-depth review of what I teach.